 The best time to have an IP phone system was yesterday.
 The second-best time is today.

 The good news?
 You can make the first steps right now.
-Enquire about how Nextiva can help your business thrive with an IP phone system, starting from just $20 per user, per month.
+Ask us about how we can help your business thrive with an IP phone system, starting at just $19 per month.

 Gaetano DiNardi is the Director of Demand Generation at Nextiva and has a track record of success working with brands like Major League Baseball, Pipedrive, Sales Hacker and Outreach.io.
 Outside of marketing, Gaetano is an accomplished music producer and songwriter - he’s worked with major artists like Fat Joe, Shaggy and loves making music to stay turbocharged.
 To get in touch, follow him on LinkedIn.